AymanHawk/DelphAI/README.md

 ### Download and Install Ollama

-1. Visit the Ollama website at [Ollama Official Site](https://www.ollama.org/).
+1. Visit the Ollama website at [Ollama Official Site](https://www.ollama.com/).
 2. Follow the instructions to download the Ollama package for your operating system.
-3. Install Ollama by following the setup guide provided on the website.
+3. Install Ollama by following the setup guide provided on the website for your given operating system.

 ### Download and Install llama3